Home

 Final Yield (FY)

-Final Yield represents the acceptable pieces at the end of the process divided by the pieces started.
-The FY excludes scrap.
+Final Yield (FY) represents the acceptable pieces at the end of the process divided by the pieces started.
+For calculating FY, scrap is part of the calculation.

-In other words, if there are the same amount of pieces at the end as there were at the start (without any being introduced in the middle) then there is perfect 100% final yield.
+In other words, if there are the same amount of pieces at the end as there were at the start (without any being introduced in the middle) then there is a perfect 100% Final Yield.

 Rework is not a part of the FY calculation.
 Use the process map as a guide for evaluating each individual process.